stressGC/stressGC/README.md

 ### Hey!
 I'm Georges

-🔭 I’m currently working as TypeScript Fullstack Developer for <a href="https://phantombuster.com">
+🔭 I’m currently working as a Lead Software Engineer for <a href="https://phantombuster.com">
 	Phantombuster
 	<img alt="Phantombuster" width="20px" src="https://blogdummi.fr/wp-content/uploads/2019/03/favicon-phantombuster.png" />
 </a>, which is an amazing tool to grow any business faster.